thelfer/mfem-mgis/_sources/installation_guide/installation_guide.rst.txt

 You’ll need to copy the following files to Topaze:

-- spack spack
+- spack
 - mfem-mgis
-- mfem-mgis-example
+- mfem-mgis-examples

 Create an archive for these files: